 Current MTC estimates project that County Connection will be allocated \$24 million in TDA 4.0 funding in FY 2023.
-TDA 4.0 revenue is considered to be the Authority's revenue of last resort.
+TDA 4.0 revenue is the Authority's revenue of last resort.
 Any unused TDA revenue allocation is held by MTC and made available in future years.
-The budget proposes the use of \$19.7 million in TDA operating and \$7.4 million in TDA capital funds, which is \$3.1 million more than the MTC estimate of \$24 million, with the difference drawing upon past reserves.
+The budget proposes the use of \$19.0 million in TDA operating and \$7.4 million in TDA capital funds, which is \$2.4 million more than the MTC estimate of \$24 million, with the difference drawing upon past reserves.